Epigenetics in stem-cell differentiation: Epigenetic modifications of regulated genes during ESC differentiation

 Okamoto et al. previously documented the expression level of the Oct4 gene decreasing with embryonic stem cell differentiation.
 Lee et al. performed a ChIP analysis of the Oct4 promoter, associated with undifferentiated cells, region to examine the epigenetic modifications of regulated genes undergoing development during embryonic stem cell differentiation.
 This promoter region decreased at H3K4 methylation and H3K9 acetylation sites and increased at the H3K9 methylation site during differentiation.
 Analysis of a CpG motif of the Oct4 gene promoter revealed a progressive increase of DNA methylation and was completely methylated at day 10 of differentiation as previously reported in Gidekel and Bergman.

-These results indicate that there was a shift from the active eurchromatin to the inactive heterochromatin due to the decrease of acetylation of H3K4 and an increase of H3K9me.
+These results indicate that there was a shift from the active euchromatin to the inactive heterochromatin due to the decrease of acetylation of H3K4 and an increase of H3K9me.
 This means that the cell is becoming differentiated at the Oct4 gene, which is coincident with the silence of Oct4 gene expression.

 Another site specific gene tested for histone modification was a Brachyury gene, a marker of mesoderm differentiation and is only slightly expressed in undifferentiated embryonic stem cells.
 "Brachyury" was induced at day five of differentiation and completely silencing by day 10, corresponding to the last day of differentiation.
 The ChIP analysis of the "Brachyury" gene promoter revealed increase of expression in mono- and di-methylation of H3K4 at day 0 and 5 of embryonic stem cell differentiation with a loss of gene expression at day 10.
 H3K4 trimethylation coincides with the time of highest Brachyury gene expression since it only had gene expression on day 5.
 H3K4 methylations in all forms are absent at day 10 of differentiation, which correlates with the silencing of Brachyury gene expression.
 Mono-methylation of both histones produced expression at day 0 indication a marker that is not useful for chromatin structure.
-Acetlyation of H3K9 does not correlate to Brachyury gene expression since it was down regulated at the induction of differentiation.
+Acetylation of H3K9 does not correlate to Brachyury gene expression since it was down regulated at the induction of differentiation.

 Upon examining of DNA methylation expression, there was no formation of intermediate sized bad in the Southern analysis suggesting that CpG motifs upstream of the promoter region are not methylated in the absence of cytosine methylation at this site.

 It is demonstrated from these studies that both H3K9 di-and tri-methylation correlate with the DNA methylation and gene expression while H3K4 tri-methylation is associated the highest gene expression stage of the Brachyury gene.
 A previous report from Santos-Rosa is in agreement with these data showing that active genes are associated with H3K4 tri-methylation in yeast.

 This data indicated the same results as for the Oct4 gene, in that heterochromatin is forming as differentiation occurs again coinciding with the silence of Brachyury gene expression.